netswift2905/encodeai-floorplanner/README.md

 # Kondo AI

 ## Project Summary
 A floorplanning app that seamlessly transforms real products to scale.
-Kondo AI also features an AI companion for personalised reviews and ratings, and gamifies the overall user experience.
+Kondo AI leverages GPT Vision to create an AI companion for personalised reviews and ratings, and gamifies the overall user experience.

 ## Running Locally